riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 Then proceeding with the following:

-- `channel` is an XML element containing the whole blog, comprising general information and all posts
+- `channel` is an XML element containing the whole blog data, comprising general information and all posts
 - `title` is the title of the blog
 - `description` is the description of the blog
 - `lastBuildDate` is the date of the most recent post